Guillaume-Levrier/PANDORAE/README.md

 Please put your extracted PANDORÆ folder/app where you usually put apps on your computer (i.e. Program Files on Windows, Applications on macOS).
 It might work if you don't, but this will solve starting issues.

 ### Roadmap
-Current version : "1.0.01"
-Next version : "1.0.02"
 Future version : "1.0.03"

-Future versions will be developed on a "Future" branch and merged with the "Stable" branch at each version.

-#### Goals for 1.0.02
-- validate the stability of existing processes and compile

 #### Goals for 1.0.03
 *Main*